runicscribe/worldbuilding-docs/dae-machina/culture/organizations/aomma.md

 The Academy of Magical and Martial Arts is a prestigious academy governed by the Elyos military.

 It is one of the larges schools of magic on the western continent, and provides training in Magic, Combat, and Magic/Combat synergy.
-It is not solely militaristic, and has a very well developed academic/research branch.
+It was founded during the Uon war as a elite military training academy.
+Since the cataclysm, it has drifted away from its military roots, and has become a well regarded academic and research institution in its own right.
-Because it is run by the military, it is somewhat independant from the rest of Elyos.
-As part of this arrangemt, the Elyos military will pay the complete tuition of a student in return for 10(?) years of military service.
+It is still funded by the Elyos Republic military, which gives it a degree of independance from the political landscape of Elyos.
+One major facet of the Academy's military ties is an arrangement where the Elyos military will pay the complete tuition of any student in return for 10(?) years of military service.

 The Eldar Council also has a more subtle influence over the academy, as several of its members helped in its creation.

-It is located near the source of the Great Elyos River, and as such also has close relations with the more northerly Free Cities.
+The Academy of Magical and Martial Arts is located near the source of the Great Elyos River.
+Consequently, it has close relations with the Hollow Cities and the more northerly Free Cities.

-Student Demographics (of approx. 10k individuals):

-63% 'daal
-24% 'midh
-5% Unknown
-5% Riftlanders
-2% assorted 'fae - mainly mid and daal, but others too.
-1% 'jinn
-0.2% 'xhal
-0.01% Dragons

-Staff Demographics (of approx. 2k individuals):

-58% 'daal
-32% 'midh
-3% Unknown
-4% Riftlanders
-1.5% 'fae
-1.4% 'jinn
-0.1% 'xhal
-0.1% Dragoms
+It is also the nearest part of the Elyos Republic to the 'jinn Principalities, and sometimes hosts delegations traveling to or from the 'jinn lands.

+The academy hosts an extremely diverse population of students and staff.
+At present, there are about ten thousand students, and two thousand academic staff.
+The majority are 'daal, but by a much lower margin than in the rest of Eaos.
+A significant number of the remainder are midh.
+There are also a high number of mixed-race students, including many Riftlanders.
+Other ancestries are less common - between the staff and students, there are a couple hundred 'fae, about a hundred 'jinn, and a couple dozen Ael'xhal.
+There is one dragon student, and two dragons on staff.

 ## Structure